konstantink83/kmp-codelabs/giphy-app-2-en.md

 )
 ```

-### GifListUnitsFactory implementation
+### GifListUnitsFactory Implementation

-`SharedFactory.GifsUnitsFactory` interface requires to create `UnitItem` from `id` and `gifUrl` variables. `UnitItem` is a part of [moko-units](https://github.com/icerockdev/moko-units) and implementation requires to create xib with cell interface and specific cell class.
+The `SharedFactory.GifsUnitsFactory` interface requires us to create `UnitItem` from the `id` and `gifUrl` variables. `UnitItem` is a part of [moko-units](https://github.com/icerockdev/moko-units) and implementation requires us to create xib with a cell interface and specific cell class.

-Create `ios-app/src/units/GifTableViewCell.swift` with the content:
+Create `ios-app/src/units/GifTableViewCell.swift` with this content:
 ```swift
 import MultiPlatformLibraryUnits
 import SwiftyGif